 When cold and flu season rears its ugly head, your focus turns to your immune system.
 How can you ward off those nasty viral infections that can make your life miserable for a few days or longer?
 You can do the obvious things, like avoid people who are sick and wash your hands frequently, but your best defense against infectious diseases is a healthy immune system.
 What can you do to support the health of the army of cells that protect you against unwanted invaders?

-Eat a Nutrient-Rich Diet
+Eat a Nutrient-Rich Diet For A Healthy Immune System

 Are you eating an immune-friendly diet?
 It goes without saying that if you’re deficient in nutrients, your immune system won’t function optimally.
 Antioxidants vitamins, particularly vitamin C, play a critical role in immune system function, as do minerals, especially iron and zinc.
 One of the most important immune system modulators is vitamin D, the sunshine vitamin.
 Vitamin D helps keep your immune system balanced, active enough to fight off invaders, yet without causing ongoing inflammation and tissue destruction.
 Unfortunately, you get less exposure to sunlight during the winter.
 That’s why it’s a good idea to monitor your vitamin D level via a blood test and take a supplement when necessary.